dwintopeo/speer-ass/README.md

 1. Checkout from repo and open with Visual Studio 2022
 2. Setup the database;
-     * Option 1: Attach the database file located in {SolutionDirectory}\Db\NotesDb.mdf
-     * Option 2: Create a new database and tables by running the scripts located in {SolutionDirectory}\Deploy\DbScripts.txt
+     * Create a new database and tables by running the scripts located in {SolutionDirectory}\Deploy\DbScripts.sql

-The possible connection strings for the 2 options are located in the appsettings.json.
-Please make use of the one applicable to your database setting.
+	 * Please change connection string in the appsettings.json accordingly.

 Please build the code for the IDE to download the dependencies for Nuget.